Some Open Problems on Locally Finite or Locally Nilpotent Derivations and ${\mathcal E}$-Derivations: Introduction

 : In Section \ref{S2}, we mainly give some examples to show the necessity of the conditions in the LFED conjectures \ref{LFED-Conj} and the LNED conjectures \ref{LNED-Conj}.
 We also give some positive examples with certain weaker conditions.
 In Section \ref{S3}, we discuss some positive cases of Conjectures \ref{LFED-Conj}, \ref{LNED-Conj} and \ref{Idem-Conj}, which are either already known in the literature or can be derived from some other results in the literature.

 In Section \ref{S4}, we discuss the LFED conjectures \ref{LFED-Conj} in terms of the decompositions of the $K$-algebra $\cA$ associated with the Jordan-Chevalley decomposition of the LF $K$-derivations and $K$-$\cE$-derivations of $\cA$.
-Some other conjectures that are closely related with the LFED and LNED conjectures are also proposed and discussed.
+Two other conjectures (see Conjectures \ref{Grading-Conj} and \ref{GeneralDK-Conj}) that are closely related with the semi-simple case of the LFED conjecture are also proposed and discussed.

-In Section \ref{S5}, we show the LFED conjecture \ref{LFED-Conj} holds for $\cE$-derivations associated with some special algebra endomorphisms such as projections and involutions, etc..
+In Section \ref{S5}, we show that the LFED conjecture \ref{LFED-Conj} holds for $\cE$-derivations associated with some special algebra endomorphisms such as projections and involutions, etc..
 In Section \ref{S6}, we study the LFED conjectures \ref{LFED-Conj} and the LNED conjectures \ref{LNED-Conj} for algebraic derivations and $\cE$-derivations of domains of characteristic zero.
 In particular, for integral domains $\cA$ of characteristic zero we show that both conjectures hold for LF or LN algebraic derivations and $\cE$-derivations of $\cA$ (see Proposition \ref{HDIntDomain} and Theorem \ref{AlgIntDomainThm}). \\

-{\bf Acknowledgment:} The author is very grateful to Professors Arno van de Essen for reading carefully an earlier version of the paper and pointing out some mistakes and typos, etc..
+{\bf Acknowledgment:} The author is very grateful to Professor Arno van den Essen for reading carefully an earlier version of the paper and pointing out some mistakes and typos, and in particular, for sending the author some counter-examples for an earlier (and stronger) version of Conjecture \ref{Grading-Conj}.

 {\thesection.\arabic{equation}} {\thesection.\arabic{rema}}